What is Instrumented Spinal Fusion?

 To increase the likelihood of a successful fusion, the surgeon may look to eliminate or reduce risk factors that may increase the probability of a failed fusion.
 Smoking, poorly controlled diabetes, chronic steroid use, anti-inflammatory medications (e.g. aspirin) or other therapies that reduce the body’s immune or anti-inflammatory response may increase the risk of a failed fusion, also called a non-union or pseudoarthrosis.
 Periodic X-rays or even CT scans are performed after surgery to assess the progress of the bone fusion.

 Preparing for Your Appointment

 Drs.
-Paul C. McCormick, Michael G. Kaiser, Peter D. Angevine, Alfred T. Ogden, Christopher E. Mandigo, Sheng-fu (Larry) Lo and Richard C. E. Anderson (Pediatric) are experts in instrumented spinal fusion.
+Paul C. McCormick, Michael G. Kaiser, Peter D. Angevine, Alfred T. Ogden, Christopher E. Mandigo, Alexander Tuchman and Richard C. E. Anderson (Pediatric) are experts in instrumented spinal fusion.